Bloom-host/BloomDocs/docs/running_a_server/memoryleakanalysis.md

   - Leak Suspects
 ---

-[MAT](https://eclipse.dev/mat/) is a a free utility provided by the Eclipse Foundation.
-It's extremely helpful when it comes to analyzing heapdumpds from the plugin Spark
+[MAT](https://eclipse.dev/mat/) is a free utility provided by the Eclipse Foundation.
+It's extremely helpful when it comes to analyzing heap dumps from the plugin Spark.

 We'll require both Spark on our server, and MAT on our PC for this guide.